 Want to make a steak, put it in the carbon steel pan and you will get a perfect lunch.
 The same goes with many other food and ingredients such as tuna, salmon, pork chops that can be easily prepared.
 Cooking methods like browning and searing are a great combination with carbon steel pans.

-If you need to make a fast meal that includes delicious chicken sided with fried rice or vegetables, take your carbon steel pan or skillet that will certainly help you prepare that meal.
+If you need to make a fast meal that includes delicious chicken sided with fried rice or vegetables, take your favorite stir-fry pan or skillet made of carbon steel that will certainly help you prepare that meal.
 Stir-frying is another cooking method that goes well with this type of cookware.

 Check this video to see more about why to use carbon steel cookware.